 In 2018, Télécommunications de l’Est became part of the Iristel family.
 The objective of this partnership is to offer new telecommunications services to the Côte-Nord, Gaspésie, Bas-Saint-Laurent and Quebec City regions.
 This partnership creates a new telecommunications company that will develop an entirely new cellular network.

 Télécommunications de l’Est saw this transaction as an opportunity to join a major group with aspirations to invest in the region, as well as a rare opportunity to join the select group of some fifteen Canadian companies operating a cellular network.
 Iristel’s knowledge of cellular network operations, its management system, its customer service team, ImobileCa’s owned frequencies; in addition to TDE’s branches, teams, and telecom sites make this three-way marriage a very promising project.

 Martin Lemieux-Fortin of the Gaspé branch proudly posing with the Iristel logo.

-Forty years of development and growth have transformed a hobby into a forward-looking, large-scale business that is the pride of its employees and owners.
+Forty-five years of development and growth have transformed a hobby into a forward-looking, large-scale business that is the pride of its employees and owners.